ErikVeland/GlassCodeAcademy/DESIGN_SYSTEM.md

-# Fullstack Academy Design System
+# GlassCode Academy Design System

 This document outlines the shared design system that ensures consistency across all technology-specific modules while allowing each to use its own stack.